Ryoo72/UNA/README.md

 ~~~

 # 💾 Download UNA dataset
 We provide the download link for the UNA dataset that we used for the experiments.
-The copyright of the annotations follow the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode) of the [MS COCO](https://cocodataset.org/#termsofuse) dataset.
+The copyright of the annotations follow the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode) of the [MS COCO](https://cocodataset.org/#termsofuse) dataset.

 <center>